-(C) A licensed winery or a farm winery licensed under this subsection who has the festival or fair licensee's written authorization and approval from the commissioner may, in addition to or in conjunction with the festival and fair licensee exhibit, conduct complimentary tastings or sell samples, not to exceed a reasonable serving of three, one fluid ounces, tastings or samples per patron and may sell wine samples for consumption on the premises during the operation of a festival or fair only; and may sell wine for off-premises consumption: Provided, That for licensed wineries or farm wineries at a licensed festival or fair the tastings, samples and off-premises sales shall occur under the hours of operation as required in this article, except that on Sunday tastings, samples and off-premises sales are unlawful between the hours of 2:00 a. m. and 10:00 a. m.
+(C) A licensed winery or a farm winery, licensed under this subsection who has the festival or fair licensee's written authorization and approval from the commissioner, may, in addition to or in conjunction with the festival and fair licensee, exhibit, conduct complimentary tastings or sell samples not to exceed a reasonable serving of three, 2 fluid ounces, and may sell wine samples tastings or samples per patron, for consumption on the premises during the operation of a festival or fair only; and may sell wine for off-premises consumption only: Provided, That for licensed wineries or farm wineries at a licensed festival or fair the tastings, samples and off-premises sales shall occur under the hours of operation as required in this article, except that on Sunday, tastings, samples and off-premises sales are unlawful between the hours of 2:00 a. m. and 10:00 a. m.

-(D) A special festival or fair license for a license fee of \$250 may be issued other than to a winery or a farm winery may be issued to a "wine club" as defined herein below.
+(D) A special festival or fair license for a license fee of \$250 may be issued other than to a winery or a farm winery, but may be issued to a "wine club" as defined herein below.
 The festival or fair committee or the governing body shall designate a person to organize a club under a name which includes the name of the festival or fair and the words "wine club".
 The license shall be issued in the name of the wine club.
-A licensee may not commence the sale of wine as provided in this subsection until the wine club has at least fifty dues-paying members who have been enrolled and to whom membership cards have been issued.
+A licensee may not commence the sale of wine as provided in this subsection until the wine club has at least 50 dues-paying members who have been enrolled, and to whom membership cards have been issued.
 Thereafter, new members may be enrolled and issued membership cards at any time during the period for which the license is issued.
 A wine club licensed under the provisions of this subsection may sell wine only to its members, and in portions not to exceed eight ounces per serving.
 The sales shall take place on premises or in an area cordoned or segregated so as to be closed to the general public, and the general public shall not be admitted to the premises or area.
 A wine club licensee under the provisions of this subsection shall be authorized to serve complimentary samples of wine in moderate quantities for tasting.
+Such a wine club shall not be permitted to make wine purchases from a direct shipper where such wine may be consumed on the licensed premises of any Class.
+A private wine retail license or private club, and further shall be subject to the penalties in this article.